 Provided here for my PCs reference.

 Powered armor resembles a suit of unusual plate armor, with finely articulated joints connected by an oily, black, leather-like material.
 The armor has been worked to create the appearance of a heavily muscled warrior, and its great helm is unusual in that it has no openings — only a broad glass plate in the front with a second piece of glass above it.
 Strange plates, tubing, and large metal bosses adorn the armor in seemingly random fashion.
 On the back of the armor’s left gauntlet is a rectangular metal box, from which projects a short rod tipped with a cone-shaped red crystal.
 Plate consists of shaped, interlocking metal plates to cover the entire body.
-A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
+A suit of armor includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
 Buckles and straps distribute the weight over the body.

+Basic Functionality.
 While wearing this armor, you gain the following benefits:

 - Your Strength score is 18 (this has no effect if your Strength is already 18 or higher).

-- The machine spirit and mechanisms in the suit attempt to keep you alive when you are dropped to 0 hit points.
+- The machine spirit and mechanisms in the armor attempt to keep you alive when you are dropped to 0 hit points.
 Instead of dying at the start of your turn, you die at the start of the next turn.

-- Fire arm-mounted laser: Ranged Weapon Attack: +8 to hit, range 120 feet, one target.
-Hit: 2d6 radiant damage (1/20 chance of failure or 5 hit points).
+- Fire arm-mounted laser: Ranged Weapon Attack: +8 (or your ranged attack bonus) to hit, range 120 feet, one target.
+Hit: 2d6 radiant damage.